VDA5050/VDA5050/VDA5050_EN.md

 When a mobile robot receives an `instantAction`, it shall report this `action` with an `actionState` in its `instantActionStates` array.
 When a mobile robot executes a `zoneAction`, it shall report this `action` with an `actionState` in its `zoneActionStates` array.
 Optionally, a mobile robot can report planned `zoneAction` here.

-The current stage of an action is reflected in the field `actionStatus` of the corresponding `actionState`.
+The current stage of an action is reflected in the field `actionStatus` of the corresponding `actionState` (see Table 2).

-Table 2 lists feasible values of the `actionStatus`.

 actionStatus | Description
 ---|---